NaverCloudPlatform/terraform-provider-ncloud/website/docs/index.html.markdown

 * `region` - (Optional) Ncloud region. default 'KR' it can also be sourced from the `NCLOUD_REGION` environment variables.

+* `site` - (Optional) Ncloud site.
+By default, the value is "public".
+You can specify only the following value: "public", "gov", "fin". "public" is for `www.ncloud.com`. "gov" is for `www.gov-ncloud.com`. "fin" is for `www.fin-ncloud.com`.

 ~> **Note** `access_key`, `secret_key` : (Get authentication keys for your account)[http://docs.ncloud.com/en/api_new/api_new-1-1.html#preparation]